 BOOKS LIKE JANE EYRE TO READ

 Summary: “Loosely based on her own experiences, Charlotte Bronte’s Villette is the story of a destitute, young Englishwoman who travels abroad to escape a family tragedy and find her way in the world.
 The novel follows Lucy Snowe as she moves to the city of Villette, in the fictional kingdom of Labassecour, to take up a job as a teacher at a school for girls.

 The bright but secretive Lucy soon thrives in her new position and is soon reconnected with an old friend, Dr. John Graham Bretton, whom she finds herself falling in love with, though he has eyes for someone else.
 Charlotte Bronte’s last novel, a gripping tale of love and disappointment that has been praised for its portrayal of Lucy’s inner struggles, is considered alongside Jane Eyre as her best work.”

-Why you should check it out: While not comparable to Jane Eyre (in my book that is), this is almost as romantic with two separate love stories to enjoy.
-The writing is masterful and once you reach Villette, quite captivating to read, with a mystery in the plot as well.
+Why you should check it out: Villette is almost as romantic, with two separate love stories to enjoy.
+The writing is masterful, and once you reach Villette, it is pretty captivating to read, with a mystery in the plot as well.

 #2: Rebecca by Daphne du Maurier

 “Last night I dreamt I went to Manderley again.” ― Daphne du Maurier, Rebecca

 Summary: “With these words, the reader is ushered into an isolated gray stone mansion on the windswept Cornish coast, as the second Mrs. Maxim de Winter recalls the chilling events that transpired as she began her new life as the young bride of a husband she barely knew.